 I like to educate my clients and thoroughly understand their goals so we can come up with a solution together.

-I wouldn’t necessarily plan a weight loss plan, if a client is severely overweight, weight loss may be required first to restructure the body, ideally I like to plan and focus on fat loss.
+It’s not really necessary to plan a ‘weight loss plan’ – if a client is severely overweight, weight loss may be required first to restructure the body, ideally I like to plan and focus on fat loss.

 I also tell my clients to forget about the scale, how do they feel, do their clothes fit better, I encourage clients to take progress photos.